-Cave diving – There are definitely some very strange and weird looking caves and can be quite exciting when you come upon some very ancient objects.
+Cave diving – There are definitely some very strange and weird-looking caves and can be quite exciting when you come upon some very ancient objects.

 Wreck diving – These dives can sometimes make you feel like you are experiencing the souls who lost their lives and I think it’s always good to do some research on the wreck to get the full story.
 This way you get to know why it sunk and learn some history.

 Night diving – There are many nocturnal sea creatures like lobsters, crabs, and eels that don’t want to be seen by us humans in the daylight but we get to see them at night, busy and hustling for food.
-As you shine your night light you can see their magnificent colors, even the corals you thought were not alive are extending their polyps to catch food.
+As you shine your night light you can see their magnificent colours, even the corals you thought were not alive are extending their polyps to catch food.

 12) Make Memories

-Everyone likes to have memories and many divers bring their underwater cameras to take pictures of beautiful lush coral garden reefs, small and large unique aquatic life.
+Everyone likes to have memories and many divers bring their underwater cameras to take pictures of beautiful lush coral garden reefs, and small and large unique aquatic life.